Second Language Acquisition and Teaching

 For more information about required courses, see http://slat.arizona.edu/current-students/slat-courses

-Applicants may request, the Educational Testing Service (ETS) to send an official TOEFL score report directly to The University of Arizona.
+Applicants may request the Educational Testing Service (ETS) to send an official TOEFL score report directly to The University of Arizona.
 Contact TOEFL Services to request the mailing of your score report.
 The University of Arizona institution code is 4832.
+No departmental code is required for TOEFL submission as all scores are received centrally at the University of Arizona.

 SLAT also has a second language proficiency requirement, described on page 23 of the SLAT handbook.